Pick an Oscar Winner: Bet on the Academy Awards!

-We touched on momentum a little bit in the previous paragraph, but it’s important to understand it in a different way too.
+We touched on momentum a little bit, but it’s important to understand it in a different way too.
 Through the season, when you’re betting on the NFL online, you’re going to have different teams that look like strong Super Bowl contenders at different points in the season.
 A team might look good in September, a different team could emerge in October, and a third contender could rise when the weather gets colder in January.
 The idea here is you don’t want to get caught betting the September sweetheart if they’ve cooled off by December.

 The same theory applies to the Oscars.
 Some of the best contending movies are released in the fall and as they come out, the critics fawn over the performances.
 We saw this with A Star Is Born in 2019.
 When the movie was released, everyone was in love.

 Lady Gaga was being penciled in as for ‘Best Actress’ and Bradley Cooper was the favorite for both ‘Best Director.’
 But as the fall turned to winter, other movies came out and A Star Is Born was drowned out.
 As we moved through awards season, other movies took center stage.
 That’s often how the Oscars go.

 Keep that in mind as you’re betting the Oscars.
 Track the awards and see who is gaining momentum as we reach the climax of the season.
 Similarly, keep your eye on which movies are losing momentum.